 Placemaking, sense of place, and the third place are all recent expositions on social engineering creating functional spaces to draw people together and enrich their communal interactions and daily lives.
 These places feature accessibility, inclusiveness, equality, and activities that foster sociability, conversation and engagement.

 From the research illuminated above, enlarging social networks and initiating cross-cultural connections are facilitated by natural surroundings.
-In those environments people relax and are more sociable and outgoing.
-Feeling the physical benefits of nature, along with the camaraderie, opens a unique opportunity for absorbing information and building consensus.
+In those environments, people relax and are more sociable and outgoing.
+Feeling the physical benefits of nature, along with this camaraderie, opens a unique opportunity for absorbing information and building consensus.
 Using that interactivity, accompanied with information boards, self-learning materials, talks and presentations, issues relating to the environment, social justice, and future technological directions can be displayed to engage people.

 Format: Author, second author, (Year).
 Title.
 Journal, Volume(Issue), pages

 R. A. Atchley, D. L. Strayer, P. Atchley.
 (2012) Creativity in the Wild: Improving Creative Reasoning Through immersion in Natural Settings.
 PLoS ONE, vol. 7 no. 12 published online, e51474.

 Wells, Nancy, Evans, Gary (2003).
 Nearby Nature: A Buffer of Life Stress Among Rural Children.
 Environment and Behavior, 25(3), 311-330.

 Honeyman, M. (1990).
 Vegetation and stress: A comparison study of varying amounts of